Best Practices for Hyperparameter Tuning - Amazon SageMaker AI

 • The number of hyperparameters

 Although you can simultaneously specify up to 30 hyperparameters, limiting your search to a smaller number can reduce computation time.
-Reducing computation time allows SageMaker to converge more quickly to an optimal hyperparameter configuration.
+Reducing computation time allows SageMaker AI to converge more quickly to an optimal hyperparameter configuration.

 Choosing hyperparameter ranges